Each year we work with around 10,000 prisoners and ex-offenders, helping them to make real and positive change in their lives.

 Prison and community based advice

 Our Offender Services team has been providing support in prisons for almost 20 years.
-We run services commissioned under the “transforming rehabilitation” initiative by the Community Rehabilitation Companies (CRC), offering housing advice and support in 14 prisons across London, and one in Hertfordshire.
-This includes three services for young offenders.
+We run services commissioned under the “transforming rehabilitation” initiative by the Community Rehabilitation Companies (CRC), offering housing advice and support in 15 prisons: 14 in London and one in Hertfordshire.

 These provide advice and guidance on all housing matters including tenancy rescue, and support to find and access accommodation for people who would otherwise be homeless on release from prison, and help accessing benefits available to them.

 This is a service which supports young offenders in Feltham Prison to access training and work opportunities upon their release, while linking in with the existing housing advice team within the prison.
 The aim is to address their housing needs and to support them as they move to living independently.

 Our work in action

 Beyond prisons, we work with ex offenders and probation services in Hertfordshire, Bristol, Bath and South Gloucestershire, and outreach services in Westminster.
 Our services include:

 - Accommodation for ex offenders: we offer accommodation such as hostels or semi independent housing in areas such as Hackney and Haringey.
 We provide support and help in their recovery

 - The Date Palm project: a partnership between St Mungo's, the National Zakat Foundation and the Better Community Business Network to provide faith-sensitive supported housing for young male Muslim prison leavers in a large shared house